frappe/frappe_io/frappe_io/www/docs/user/en/understanding-doctypes.md

 - `read_only_depends_on`: If this condition is satisfied, the field will be read only.

-Frappe comes with moret than 30 different fieldtypes out-of-the-box.
+Frappe comes with more than 30 different fieldtypes out-of-the-box.
 These fieldtypes serve a variety of use-cases.
 Learn more about [Fieldtypes](#fieldtypes).

 ## Naming